Useful tips on tipping, eating, money, taxis and other things when travelling in Argentina in South America.

 Here is a good currency converter from Oanda and you can create your own pocket-sized cheat-sheet with Oanda’s tool here (print one and cut it out, in both directions).

 The Argentine peso is now convertible.
 The ARS has lost a lot of value in recent times.
-Early 2016, 1 euro was 14.5 peso and early 2018 it is around 23 peso.
+(Early 2016, 1 euro was 14.5 peso and early 2018 it is around 23 peso.
 This is probably to a large extent due to the opening up of the economy and the exchange rate is moving to a truer value than the previously inflated illusory official rate.
 Argentina was previously a very closed economy with strict currency controls.
-This is changing, which in the long run will be very good for the country although a weakening currency can be hard on the people in the short term.
+This is changing, which in the long run will be very good for the country although a weakening currency can be hard on the people in the short term.)
+This is now history.
+We will have to wait and see what happens with the new government. (as of early 2020)

 Credit cards and cash machines (ATM)